Overview of Brain Tumors

 • Determine where to insert radioactive implants or to direct a laser to destroy tumor cells

-Computers are used to produce a three-dimensional image.
-The three-dimensional image can be obtained by attaching a light-weight metal imaging frame with a series of rods to the person’s skull.
+Computers are used to produce a 3-dimensional image.
+The 3-dimensional image can be obtained by attaching a light-weight metal imaging frame with a series of rods to the person’s skull.
 A local anesthetic is given to numb the area, and the pins are attached to the skull, piercing the skin.
 A computed tomography (CT) scan shows the rods as dots, providing reference points, which help locate the tumor.
 In a similar procedure, a plastic frame is used, and magnetic resonance imaging (MRI) is used to show where the tumor is.

 Techniques that do not involve attaching a frame may be used instead.
 For examples, special markers can be taped to the skull to provide reference points.
 The location of these markers is entered into a computer that contains images of the brain tumor.

 Shunts may be surgically placed if a tumor causes pressure within the skull to increase.
 A shunt is a thin piece of tubing that is inserted into one of the spaces of the brain (ventricles) or sometimes into the space around the spinal cord that contains cerebrospinal fluid (subarachnoid space).
 The other end of the tubing is threaded under the skin from the head usually into the abdomen.
 Excess cerebrospinal fluid is drained from the brain into the abdomen, where it is absorbed.
-The shunt contains a one-way valve that opens when there is too much fluid in the brain.
+The shunt contains a 1-way valve that opens when there is too much fluid in the brain.
 Shunts may be temporary (until the tumor is removed) or permanent.

 Noncancerous tumors

 Surgical removal is often safe and cures the person.
-However, very small tumors and tumors in older people may be left in place as long as they are not causing symptoms.
+However, very small tumors and tumors in older adults may be left in place as long as they are not causing symptoms.
 Sometimes radiation therapy is given after surgery to destroy any remaining tumor cells.

 Radiosurgery using stereotactic techniques is effective for treating noncancerous tumors such as meningiomas and vestibular schwannomas.
 It is often used instead of traditional surgery for these tumors.